By Chris Dunmire | Posted December 19, 2008 | Updated December 24, 2019

-Project Tip: The most challenging part of this project for kids is gluing on the eyes and nose.
+If you're making this craft with little ones, the most challenging part for them might be gluing on the eyes and nose.
 This step can be done first or last, depending on the excitement factor of the craft-ees.
-If it's done first, be sure to allow the face to dry completely so the pieces don't plop off during excited assembling of the antlers and legs.
+If it's done first, be sure to allow the face to dry completely so the pieces don't plop off and roll away during the excited assembling of the antlers and legs.
 My group preferred doing the gluing last.

 Dot on three small nibs of craft glue wherever you want the eyes and nose to be positioned on the reindeer face (around the bend on the top of the candy cane is ideal.)

 (Note: If too much glue is applied, the features will slide, so use sparingly.)
 Hold eyes and nose in place until set and then put aside assembly to dry completely for an hour.

 Take one chenille craft stem and bend it in half.
 Then position it on top of the candy cane "head" (wrapped around from underneath) about an inch from the eyes where you want the antlers to protrude upwards.

 Next, twist both stems tightly (but gently) at least one time around to hold the antlers in place.
 (Note: This first twist is the most important for tightness and keeping the antlers in place.)
 You can wrap it around from underneath more than once, but know each 'wrap around' uses up antler length.